GSejas/markdown-toolbar/docs/design/patterns.md

 ## Executive Summary

-This document outlines the design patterns and architectural principles used in the Markdown Toolbar VS Code extension.
+This document outlines the design patterns and architectural principles used in the Markdown Extended Toolbar VS Code extension.
 The extension follows clean architecture principles with a focus on maintainability, testability, and extensibility.

 ## 🏛️ Architectural Overview